 What to Pack for a Safari in South Africa?

 As you can see in my photos Africa is not a fashion show.
-Even if you often see Instagram photos of perfectly dressed women, believe me – you’ll be dirty, sweaty and it won’t last long.
-You might want to swap your dresses to elephants pants, but don’t forget to bring some bikinis if you want to get some sun.
+Even if you often see Instagram photos of perfectly dressed women, believe me – you’ll be dusty and sweaty and it won’t last long.

 Don’t forget to bring a pillow.
 You’ll be sitting in the car for a very long time and you might want to put your head down and rest for a bit.